tianhaowuhz/DexFunPreGrasp/README.md

 <!-- [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Ftianhaowuhz%2Fhuman-assisting-dex-grasp%2F&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://hits.seeyoufarm.com) -->

-This repo is the official implementation of [Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy](https://arxiv.org/pdf/2403.12421).
+This repo is the official implementation of [Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy](https://arxiv.org/pdf/2403.12421). **Please note this is an early version of the release, we will refine and release a new version in the future**.

 ## TODOs (Under Development):
 - [ ] Point Cloud Pretraining